wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/PrinciplesOfOperationOPCUA.md

 ## Connection

-The OPC UA EDS adapter uses binary opc.tcp protocol to communicate with the OPC UA servers.
+The OPC UA EDS adapter uses the binary opc.tcp protocol to communicate with the OPC UA servers.
 The X.509-type client and server certificates are exchanged and verified (when security is enabled) and the connection to the configured OPC UA server is established.

 ## Stream creation